. . . to Central Christian Church on the web! Central is a congregation with a long history of ministry to Danville and around the world.

 As committed followers of Jesus, we seek to grow in our relationship with him and our desire to be like him.
 We invite you to not only look around this site, but to come worship with us.
 Our desire is to help you connect with Jesus, others and the community.

 We pray God’s blessings upon you this day and every day!

 During these trying difficult times, there are many people who are dependent on local food pantries for assistance.
 Our church has supported the Danville Township Food Pantry for many years as a way of reaching out to those in need.
 While you are welcome to bring donations for the food pantry at any time, the last Sunday of each month is designated here at Central as Food Pantry Sunday.
 We invite you to bring non-perishable, prepackaged items and place them in the containers in front of the church office.
-This month’s Food Pantry Sunday will be March 26.
+This month’s Food Pantry Sunday will be August 27.
 Please help us touch the lives of people in our community.

 The Dwelling Place of Vermilion County would like to thank Central Christian for allowing us to meet at the church until we are off the ground and have a place to call home.
 Like CU at Home, The Dwelling Place is a Christian faith based non-profit (we are working on that now) organization with the primary mission of developing a drop-in day center for our friends without addresses in Danville, This will not be at Central Christian Church.
 The Dwelling Place of Vermilion County is not an outreach of Central Christian Church.
 We do need your prayers!
 If you have questions or wish to help in this endeavor, please see Patsy Jones.